forgecommunitywiki/Documentation/docs/gettingstarted/index.md

 !!! important

-    The docs will use the mappings within the buildscript in the most recent mdk.
-Currently, this is the 'official' mappings or mojmaps.
+    The docs will use the mappings within the buildscript in the most recent MDK.
+Currently, this is the Mojang's Official Mappings.
+There is no guarantee that these mappings are legally safe; however, Forge has decided to adopt them in good faith since Mojang wants them to be used.
+You can read about [Forge's stance here][mojmap].

 ### Simple `build.gradle` Customizations